azeemyoonus/Automate_The_Boring_Stuff_With_Python/Chapter 4/README.md

-1. What is []?
+1.What is []?

 A.

 	Empty list.

-2. How would you assign the value 'hello' as the third value in a list stored in a variable named spam?
+2.How would you assign the value 'hello' as the third value in a list stored in a variable named spam?
 (Assume spam contains [2, 4, 6, 8, 10].)

 A.

 	spam[2]='hello'